Lucid Dreaming

 Physical Rest

-After all, the primary goal of sleep is to heal and rest the body - so it would be a serious flaw in the mechanism if we had the ability to undermine that process.
+One of the main goals of sleep is to heal and rest the body.
+So it would be a serious flaw in the mechanism if we had the ability to undermine that process.
 Examples of such flaws include sleep disorders like sleepwalking, REM behavior disorder and restless leg syndrome.

 Two Exceptions

-Now, I can think of two specific situations where lucid dreams can cause sleep deprivation - either directly or indirectly.
+Now, I can think of two specific situations where lucid dreams can cause sleep loss or impaired quality of sleep.
 Let's explore those.

 1. Pushing Too Hard

 Tiredness can be caused indirectly by your efforts to induce a lucid dream.
-There are lucid dreaming techniques which involve manipulating your sleep cycles to increase consciousness during REM sleep (such as Wake Back to Bed or the Cycle Adjustment Technique).
+There are lucid dreaming techniques which involve manipulating your sleep cycles to provoke a lucid dream (such as Wake Back to Bed or the Cycle Adjustment Technique).
 These are to be used wisely.

 For instance, if you have a hectic life and already have to get up at 6am to go to a stressful job, I wouldn't recommend waking yourself an hour earlier to practice lucid dreaming.
-If you suspect you aren't getting enough sleep (which is 7-9 hours for most people) then you are probably already sleep deprived and these lucid dreaming techniques will only exacerbate that problem.
+If you suspect you aren't getting enough sleep (which is 7-9 hours for most people) then you are probably already sleep deprived.
+These lucid dreaming techniques will only exacerbate that problem.

 2. Perma-Lucid Dreamers